Blog

 • Think in probabilities: Ask yourself: "Am I 80% sure this is correct?
 50%?"

-For Rational Scoring Items
+For Rationale Scoring Items

 • Complete what you can: Even partial matches earn points